This topic describes how to troubleshoot the issue of a machine group having no heartbeats on a host.

 Windows: C:\LogtailData\user_defined_id

-If the user_defined_id file does not exist, create a file named user_defined_id and add the custom identifier of the machine group to the file.
-For more information, see Configure a custom identifier for your servers.
+If the user_defined_id file does not exist, create a user_defined_id file and enter the custom identifier of the machine group in the file.
+For more information, see Configure a custom identifier.

-If no custom identifier exists in the user_defined_id file or the custom identifier is invalid, add a line to the file and enter the custom identifier of the machine group.
-For more information, see Configure a custom identifier for your servers.
+If the user_defined_id file has no custom identifier or the identifier is incorrect, add a new line to the file and enter the custom identifier of the machine group.
+For more information, see Configure a custom identifier.

-If the user_defined_id file contains the custom identifier that you configured for the machine group, the custom identifier is configured and valid.
+If the user_defined_id file already contains the custom identifier that you set in the machine group, the custom identifier is configured correctly.

 Step 8: Restart Logtail

-After you perform the preceding operations, you must restart Logtail.
+After you complete the preceding modifications, you must restart Logtail.

 Linux

-Log on to the server on which Logtail is installed.
+Log on to the server where Logtail is installed.

 Run the following command: